PneuChair Compressed Air Powered Wheelchair

 Pitt and SOAR are looking to establish a long-term licensing agreement wherein the PneuChair could be used in a variety of markets, personal care homes, shopping venues, grocery stores or airports.

-*News Release by University of Pittsburgh: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+2Source/Reference: University of Pittsburgh (pitt.edu).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.